Johnny-Wish/characters-recognition/README.md

 3. Download the 700 MiB [dataset](http://www.itl.nist.gov/iaui/vip/cs_links/EMNIST/matlab.zip) and unzip it.
 4. Rename the unzipped folder to `dataset` and move it under the parent directory of this project.

-The last part is not necessary if you insist on using a different path or folder name.
+Step 4 is not necessary if you insist on using a different path or folder name.
 However, relevant changes must be made to the args passed to the program.
 Otherwise, the default option is to look into a `dataset/` subfolder under the project root.

+An alternative for steps 3 and 4 is to run the command `python dataset_download.py` (make sure you have a python version of 3.x)

 ### Hypertuning with Sklearn